 We use Segmentation to set the right coupling between a user(audience) and an onboarding content.

-You can set user segments to guides, hotspots, checklists, help centers and NPS in their Settings page.
+You can set user segments to guides, hotspots, checklists, and NPS in their Settings page.

 Let's set a segment for the guide called "My Welcome Guide".